Key takeaways

 And one that catches people: the BAA has to cover the whole path the data takes, not just the model.
 If PHI passes through an automation tool, a database, or an email service on its way to or from the AI, each of those needs its own BAA too.
 One unsigned link breaks the chain.

-- Google Cloud Vertex AI (which serves Gemini models) is covered under Google Cloud’s BAA for HIPAA-eligible services.
+The Gemini app is not covered and must not receive PHI.
+Google Cloud Vertex AI, which serves the same underlying models, is covered under Google Cloud’s BAA for its HIPAA-eligible services.

 What you can actually do with AI on PHI